rahidulislam/rahidulislam/README.md

 ### Laundry Management Platform

 Developed a laundry website where users can order to wash, and iron dresses.
 Implemented user authentication and authorization for managing content.

+### ISP Website

+Developed an ISP website for a client requirement where ISP company manage their customer and staff using HTML, CSS, JavaScript, Python, Django

 ### Portfolio Website